 Patients with anorexia nervosa have an intense fear of gaining weight or becoming fat that persists despite all evidence to the contrary.

 In the restricting type of anorexia nervosa, patients restrict food intake and sometimes exercise excessively but do not regularly engage in binge eating or purging.

-In adults, BMI is significantly low, and in adolescents, BMI percentile is low or does not increase as expected for normal growth.
+In adults, BMI is significantly low (usually BMI of < 17 kg/m2), and in adolescents, BMI percentile is low (usually < 5th percentile) or does not increase as expected for normal growth.

-Treat with nutritional supplementation, psychologic treatment (eg, cognitive-behavioral therapy), and, for adolescents, family-based therapy; olanzapine may be helpful.
+Treat with nutritional supplementation, psychotherapy (eg, cognitive behavioral therapy), and, for adolescents, family-based therapy; olanzapine may be helpful.

 |Drug Name||Select Trade|

 |Zyprexa, Zyprexa Intramuscular, Zyprexa Relprevv, Zyprexa Zydis|